Raku Sunrise Platter

 16"W x 4"D | Wired for Hanging

-This colorful platter was first inspired by the views from my home studio in the Smoky Mountains near Weaverville, NC.
+This colorful ceramic platter was first inspired by the views from my home studio in the Smoky Mountains near Weaverville, NC.

 Raku Pottery Platter

-After bisque firing, the pattern is drawn on with a pencil.
-Using the pattern as a guide, I then apply my own underglazes and glazes in the desired areas.
+After bisque firing, the pattern is drawn on the platter with a pencil.
+Using the pattern as a guide, I then apply underglazes and my own proprietary glazes in the desired areas.
 The glazes are sprayed, poured and/or painted on the pieces.
 The piece is then fired in the raku kiln.
 My pottery glazes are unique and help to make the entire process more personal.
 I’m working on testing new recipes all of the time.
 There is something serene about creating the chemical bonds that add the characteristics, features, textures and colors of each raku pottery piece make.
 This piece is ready to hang and also makes a nice stand alone piece in a well lit hallway.
 I’m working on testing new recipes all of the time.

 To learn more about my raku pottery and how my sculptures like this are created, please visit my raku firing page or if you’re visiting Western North Carolina, plan a visit to my studio with Sherry & Art Connections Tours.
 To contact me or to sign up for news & information regarding my exhibitions or monthly discounted raku pottery for sale please click here.

 See here for more raku sculptures and platters.